Publicly available warning

 - To fix these, click the 'Edit' button at the top of the page.

 - Under the 'Firewalls' subheading, ensure the checkboxes are deselected.
 Under 'Network tags', ensure that the default tags are removed.
-These tags should be replaced with at least one firewall rule of your own.
+These tags should be replaced with at least target="_blank">firewall rule of your own.

 - Hit 'Save' at the bottom of the page